Chart Color Schemes

 Population growth drivers in Gympie Surrounds are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Gympie Surrounds' population, as of Feb 2026, is approximately 23,537.
-This figure represents an increase of 3,178 people since the 2021 Census, which reported a population of 20,359.
-The increase is inferred from ABS data showing an estimated resident population of 22,330 as of June 2024 and an additional 436 validated new addresses since the Census date.
-This results in a population density ratio of 9.2 persons per square kilometer.
-Gympie Surrounds' growth rate of 15.6% since the 2021 census exceeds both the Rest of Qld (9.1%) and the national average, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 79.5% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+Based on AreaSearch's analysis, Gympie Surrounds's population is around 23,537 as of Feb 2026.
+This reflects an increase of 3,178 people (15.6%) since the 2021 Census, which reported a population of 20,359 people.
+The change is inferred from the estimated resident population of 22,330 from the ABS as of June 2024 and an additional 436 validated new addresses since the Census date.
+This population level equates to a density ratio of 9.2 persons per square kilometer, providing ample space per person.
+Gympie Surrounds's 15.6% growth since the 2021 census exceeded the Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 79.5% of overall population gains during recent periods, although all drivers, including natural growth and overseas migration, were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
-Future population trends indicate a projected increase of approximately 2,515 persons by 2041, reflecting a gain of 5.6% over the 17-year period based on the latest annual ERP population numbers.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence, where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+As we examine future population trends, a population increase just below the median of regional areas across the nation is expected, with the area expected to expand by 2,515 persons by 2041 based on the latest annual ERP population numbers, recording a gain of 5.6% in total over the 17 years.

 Frequently Asked Questions - Population